saeedbidi/option_pricing/README.md

 # **Project Overview**

 ## Quick Note:

+📢 This app is now released and deployed at: https://saeed-option-pricing.streamlit.app/

 🚀 I am excited to share my project focusing on pricing options.
-I implemented the **Black-Scholes model**, **Monte Carlo simulations**, and the **Binomial Tree method** for pricing European call and put options.
+I implemented the **Black-Scholes model**, **Monte Carlo simulations**, and the **Binomial Tree method** for pricing options.
 I am further developing the project by adding backtesting, a machine learning model, and deploying the app.

 🎉 I believe in hands-on learning.
 As a Senior Data Scientist with a PhD in Computational Physics, I have a strong foundation in analytical thinking and complex problem-solving.
 Through hands-on work in finance, I am leveraging my data science skills to gain practical experience and build a robust understanding of financial systems.